simplesurance/terraform-provider-bunny/README.md

 This repository provides a [Terraform](https://terraform.io) provider for the [Bunny.net CDN platform](https://bunny.net/). \
-It currently only supports to manage Pull Zones.
+It supports to manage Pull and Storage Zones.

 ## Development